Elizabeth-marie/BaseballResults/README.md

 (https://baseball-results.herokuapp.com/)
 An application for users to see MLB team standings ranked by number of wins.
-Users canfilter the results 3 ways: filter the results 3 ways:
+Users can filter the results 3 ways:

 ### 1. MLB
 The "MLB" selection will display all